 Budgets are adopted on a basis consistent with GAAP.
-Annual appropriated budgets are adopted (at the fund level) for the general, special revenue, and capital projects funds.
+Annual appropriated budgets are adopted (at the fund level) for the general, special revenue (except Parks and Recreation Fund), and capital projects funds.
 The annual appropriated budget is legally enacted and provides for a legal level of control at the fund level.
 All annual appropriations lapse at fiscal year end.